What is a Good SAT Score?

 In terms of what makes for a good score based on the percentile chart above, anything above 1050 would be considered above average, with a score of 1200 being a good SAT score.

 A score above 1050 should be considered a great starting point for students taking the exam for the first time.
-Take a SAT practice test to prepare for your exam.
+Take a SAT practice exam to prepare for your exam.

 Good SAT Scores by Section